Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 nano first_job.sbat
 ```

 Now, let's submit the job and see what happens!

 ```
 sbatch first_job.sbat
 ```

 Once you've submitted a job it would be nice to be able to check it's status (e.g. is it running? did it error out? is it done?).
-Do do that you use the squeue command, and supply it with your username to get just your jobs:
+To do that you use the squeue command, and supply it with your username to get just your jobs:

 ```
 squeue -u username
 ```

 OK - now let's look at the output of our job.